ankitects/anki/docs/contributing.md

 [module] [verb] [subject] - eg, browser_did_change_row, editor_did_update_tags

-The qt code tends to use the second form as the hooks tend to focus on particular screens.
+The qt code tends to use the second form, as the hooks tend to focus on particular screens.
 The pylib code tends to use the first form, as the focus is usually subjects like cards, notes, etc.